jpkim921/guessing_game_fe/README.md

 Need to have hardhat running for the local environment.
 [GuessingGame SC](https://github.com/jpkim921/guessing_game) Once you have localhost running, in the project directory, you can the below and click connect to start.
+When connecting the wallet, make sure to have a custom hardhat network in the network list.

 ### `npm start`